Estemmenosuchus: Species

 Estemmenosuchus is interpreted to have lived some 267 million years ago.
 Two species have been identified, from the Ocher Assemblage Zone Belebei Formation at the Ezhovo locality near Ochyor in the Perm region of the Russia in 1960.
 They were found with the Biarmosuchians Eotitanosuchus olsoni and Biarmosuchus tener in channel flood deposits of the young Ural Mountains.
 They differ in size, shape of the skull, and shape of the horns.

 Originally all specimens were included in Estemmenosuchus uralensis, but it was since realised that there were a number of different species.
 However, not all palaeontologists agree that these were different species.
 According to Ivakhnenko (1998) Anoplosuchus and Zopherosuchus are synonyms of Estemmenosuchus uralensis.

 Paleobiology

 Thermoregulation

 It has been suggested that the animal had a fairly constant internal temperature.
 Its large size and compact build gave a small surface-to-volume ratio and suggests it would not gain (or lose) temperature quickly.
 This phenomenon is called gigantothermy and was probably an important factor in temperature regulation in most therapsids.

 Skin

 P. Chudinov reported skin impressions belonging to Estemmenosuchus in 1968.
 The skin was described as being "glandular" like that of a hairless mammal or a frog.
+More specifically, structures referred to as “lenses” are interpreted as glands, which would be their earliest occurrence in the fossil record if true.
+Melanosomes may also be preserved (one of the first recorded instances of such), as evidenced by darker areas surrounding the “lenses”.
+Alongside this, an osteoderm was associated with a sacrum recorded as belonging to “Anoplosuchus” (which is a junior synonym of Estemmenosuchus), suggesting the animal had osteoderms embedded in its skin, similar to those of mylodontid ground sloths.